shaibanfarazkhan/election-assistant/README.md

 ## ☁️ Google Services Integration
 - Designed to be deployable on **Google Cloud Run**
-- Architecture allows easy integration with:
+- Architecture allows integration with:
-  - Google Gemini API (for future intelligent responses)
+  - Google Gemini API (for intelligent responses)
-  - Firebase (for scalability if extended)
+  - Firebase (for scalability)

 ---